wewewe08/Synford-Text-Based-RPG/README.md

 # Synford Text-Based RPG
-- An old incomplete project that I started on 12/20/22.
+- An old incomplete project that I started in 12/20/22.
 - The storyline is based around the *nether star* from Minecraft.
 - Game is ran completely in the terminal.